Putting a closed container with water on heat sounds like a bad idea. Can a moka pot explode and if so what can you do to prevent this?

-A moka pot brews coffee with pressure.
+A Moka pot brews coffee with pressure.
 You put water in the lower vessel and heat it up.
 That heat creates steam.
 Steam takes up much more space than water so the pressure in the container rises.
 That pressure wants to go somewhere.

 The mechanism of a moka pot is to direct that steam pressure to push the water through the bed of coffee into the collector.
 That’s the only way the pressure is supposed to be relieved because if that doesn’t happen, you don’t brew any coffee.

 In case the steam can’t go through the coffee grounds for whatever reason, there is a pressure relief valve in the water vessel.
-This pressure valve is supposed to relieve the pressure if it would get too high.
+This pressure valve is supposed to relieve the pressure if it gets too high.
 Pressure will find the way of least resistance.
-Usually that’s through the coffee grounds and if that way is obstructed, the pressure valve is supposed to let off the pressure.
+Usually, that’s through the coffee grounds and if that way is obstructed, the pressure valve is supposed to let off the pressure.
 A moka pot creates about 1.5 bar of pressure under normal circumstances and the valve opens when it’s significantly more than that but before structural damage can happen to the metal parts.

 Where things really start going wrong is if both ways of relieving pressure are blocked/stuck.
 Pressure valves can get stuck over time.
 Most of the time you don’t notice this because the pressure is used to brew coffee.
 But if that way is suddenly blocked, you’ll find out in a dramatic fashion that the valve is stuck as well.

-Just to be clear: Both the filter and the pressure valve have to be blocked for a real bad blowout to occur.
+Just to be clear: Both the filter and the pressure valve have to be blocked for a really bad blowout to occur.
 And even then, it’s not a guarantee.
 There will be some signs to look for so you can stop anything really bad from happening.

 There are a few reasons for the filter basket and the pressure valve to get blocked: